vije1711/Pihu_Math/README.md

 python project.py
 ```

 Select your desired operations, choose a difficulty level (Easy, Medium or Hard) and specify the number of questions, then start the exam.
+Available modes include basic arithmetic, fractions, prime factorization, HCF and the new **LCM** practice.
 After completion you can save a PDF report summarizing your results.
 A checkbox labeled **Factors & Prime Count** enables quiz questions that ask how many factors a given number has, reporting whether it is prime or composite.

 ## Repository contents
 - `project.py` – main program containing the GUI and quiz logic.